Particular/docs.particular.net/servicecontrol/installation.md

 -
 ---

 ServiceControl ships as a single exe installation file.
-Ths file is an MSI bootstrapper and an embedded MSI.
-This installation file can be run standalone or via the Particular Software Platform Installer
+Ths file consists of an embedded MSI bootstrapper EXE and an embedded MSI.
+This installation file can be executed standalone or via the Particular Software Platform Installer.

 ### Pre-Requisites
 ServiceControl has the following pre-requisites: